-The flexible elective structure makes the 4+1 MBA option attractive to many students and enables them to earn a BS in the media arts and technology and an MBA in five years through coordination with RIT's Saunders College of Business.
+The flexible elective structure of the BS in media arts and technology enables students to pursue an MBA through a 4+1 MBA option.
+Students can complete both degrees in five years by coordinating course work with Saunders College of Business.

 Media arts and technology, BS degree, typical course sequence